DanielAWood/apinotes/README.md

 # apinotes

-This requires javax jar file to be imported to the project
+This requires javax.ws library; be sure to use Java EE.

 Should be run on an Apache server